Glossary

 Updated February 28, 2026

 Supplements can be useful when food intake, schedule variability, and recovery demands create persistent gaps in key nutrients.
-They are most effective when used as a correction layer after diet quality and consistency are already solid.
+They are most effective as a correction layer after diet quality and consistency are already solid.

 Strategic supplement use